wangyiyun/Yiyun_Real-time_Cloud_Rendering/README.md

-# Purdue_CS535_final_project
+# Yiyun's real-time cloud rendering project
-Real time cloud rendering in OpenGL compute shader
+Real-time cloud rendering in OpenGL 4.3 compute shader

 Currently this project is just a basic ray-caster.
 Cast ray from the camera in compute shader and intersect with a box.